 As mentioned above, compliance is a major responsibility of nonprofit HR, just as it is in for-profit HR departments.

 Again, you can put a lot at risk by attempting to handle all elements of compliance on your own.
-Working with HR consultants or professional-grade online services will be your best bet if you have no experience handling compliance issues for your organization.
+Working with HR consultants, lawyers, insurance agents, and/or professional-grade online services will be your best bet if you have no experience handling compliance issues for your organization.

 Recruitment & Onboarding